rachelnertia/rachelnertia.github.io/_drafts/august-hobby.md

 ## Games Played: 1

 It's hard to get everyone together for anything in the summer months.
 Consequently Path to Glory day was delayed til the last day of August following a hiatus, and we mustered only three people for it.
 (Ed did drop by briefly following his triathlon though, which was nice!)
+Dave and myself played Seize the Land Bridge and, when Dimitrios showed up, allowed his Stormcast to drop into the game in battle round 3.
+This made what had seemed like a sure victory for my spiders into a headlong rout -- all except one of my units was destroyed.
+But it gave the Stormcast a much-needed win which should help them catch up in the campaign.

+It still amazes me that 3+ player rules for Age of Sigmar are always an afterthought, something to be tacked on in the final months of an edition or in a quickly-forgotten White Dwarf supplement.
+Multiplayer games, be they team/doubles or free-for-all are super fun, possibly the best way to play, but they always have to be homebrewed.

 ## Models Finished: 10

+10 Executioners for my Cities of Sigmar army, finished early in the month.

 ## Acquisitions: 2

 Lord Aquilor, Treelord